Graduate Study

 Dietetics Scholarship Opportunities

 GCPD students have been successful in obtaining scholarships from outside organizations such as the Washington State and national Academy of Nutrition and Dietetics.
-Visit the WSAND and AND websites for more information.
+Visit WSAND and AND for more information.

 Traineeships

-See traineeships for information about 4 Maternal Child Health Bureau traineeships available to advanced Nutritional Sciences graduate students.
+There are 4 Maternal Child Health Bureau traineeships available to advanced Nutritional Sciences graduate students who are either current RDNs or enrolled in the GCPD.

 UW Resources